cio-abcd/variantinterpretation/README.md

 This step is placed prior to annotation to improve runtime if, e.g., lots of low-quality variants are removed.

 > WARNING: Variants filtered in this step will NOT be included in any output file!

+#### VCF normalization

+This module uses [`bcftools norm`](https://samtools.github.io/bcftools/bcftools.html#norm) to split multi-allelic into bi-allelic sites.
+This step is required by vembrane as it cannot handle multi-allelic records (also see [vembrane documentation](https://github.com/vembrane/vembrane)).
+Optionally, the left-alignment of InDels can be activated using the `--left-align-indels` parameter.

+> NOTE: When left-alignment is enabled, it performs an additional reference genome check (there is already a check in the `VCF checks` module).

+#### VCF Merging

+This is an optional step activated with the `--merge_vcfs` parameter.
+It requires an additional column in the `samplesheet.csv` named 'group' that specifies which VCF files to merge.
+This column can consist of arbitrary name or number that will be used to name the respective output.
+The module uses `bcftools merge` to create a multi-sample VCF file from the input VCF files.
+The sample names within the original VCFs will be preserved with an additional prefix that contains the samplename from the 'sample' column of the `samplesheet.csv`.

+> NOTE: The order of VCF input files to `bcftools merge` is important for merging the VCF header.
+> Hence, the order of VCF files within the samplesheet is preserved as input for `bcftools merge` to ensure reproducibility.
+> If you encounter an pipeline error downstream hinting towards malformatted VCF header, you can try changing the order of VCF files.

 ### Ensembl VEP annotation